erithobra/project-4/README.md

 **You’ve come a long way, and it's time to show it.**

-This project should be your magnum opus of WDI.
+This project should be your magnum opus of SEI.
 If you put in the effort, it'll be the one you want to show off most prominently in your portfolio.

+You may work solo or in pairs for this project.

+Note: for these project days, the classroom will be open (and the instructors will be available for Github issues) **8am - 4pm CST**.
+We will have squads or standups at **9am CST** each day.
+Feel free to take breaks and lunch at your leisure!

 **You get to call the shots and invent your own idea**, choosing tools that are appropriate for what you want to build.
 Pull from everything you've learned so